Peking Ta Ching Kou Pai Tsai Asian Green

 - 45 days

-This prolific, easy-to-grow Asian green is one of Seed Savers Exchange advisor David Cavagnaro’s favorites from his time as SSE’s farm manager.
+This prolific, easy-to-grow Asian green is a Seed Savers Exchange favorite.
 The greens can be prepared like any other brassica greens, such as collards and kale.
 Growing to more than three feet tall, this variety bears lovely, large purple leaves that have an ornamental quality as well as great taste.
 45 days to maturity.

 Learn to Grow Peking Ta Ching Kou Pai Tsai Asian Green